delb-xml/delb-py/README.rst

 - All serializations are UTF-8 encoded by default and always start with an XML declaration.
-- Comment, CDATA and Processing Instruction nodes are not accessible (for now), but are retained and appear in serializations; in particular
-    - The position of these nodes may be shifted in the resulting document,
+- Comment, CDATA and Processing Instruction nodes are not accessible (for now), but are retained and appear in serializations; unless you [DANGER ZONE] manipulate the tree (and you want that often).
+Depending on your actions you might encounter no alterations or a complete loss of these nodes within the root node.
-    - Processing instructions that appear before the root node in the stream don't persist their order (that's lxml's behaviour).
+  As the implementation will evolve for a while, there are no recommendations to last. [/DANGER ZONE] It is *guaranteed*, however, that processing instructions and comments that appear before the root node in the stream are always persist for a :class:`Document` instance and its clones.

 If you need to apply bad practices anyway, you can fall back to tinker with the lxml objects that are bound to :attr:`Document._etree_obj` and